N44zxyy/N44zxyy/README.md

-👋 Hello World!
-I'm Mohammed Nazim, a graduate in Bachelor of Computer Applications.
+# Hello World! 👋 I'm Mohammed Nazim.

+🎓 Graduate in Bachelor of Computer Applications.

-🚀 As a self-taught full-stack developer, my journey has been powered by Python and Django, shaping my skills in web development.
-From crafting seamless user experiences to building robust backend systems.
+🚀 Self-taught full-stack developer powered by Python and Django.
+I love crafting seamless user experiences and building robust backend systems.

-🤖 Currently delving deep into Machine Learning and Artificial Intelligence.
+🤖 Currently on a journey of learning about Machine Learning, AI, and Deep Learning.
+Exploring the wonders of intelligent systems and the magic of deep neural networks.

 💡 Fluent in the languages of code: C, C++, Java, JavaScript, SQL, Python.
 HTML and CSS are my artistic brushes for creating beautiful and responsive interfaces.

-🌐 Open-source enthusiast and version control wizard with Git.

 📚 Always a student, currently diving deeper into the ocean of knowledge through a dedicated course in Machine Learning.

+Let's connect, collaborate, and code something awesome together! 🚀